Persons Unknown (TV series): Production

 Persons Unknown was produced by Fox Television Studios through its international model, where series are produced for the United States market with the help of international financing.
 Filming occurs in foreign locations where production costs are lower, and the series is "pre-sold" to international broadcasters.
 The completed series is then pitched for sale to American networks for pick up.

 Persons Unknown was created by Christopher McQuarrie.
 In September 2008, Fox announced that it was beginning production of the series, which was co-financed by Televisa in Mexico and Italy's RAI.
 Filming began in late October 2008 in Mexico City, soon after announcement that Michael Rymer was hired to direct the first episode.
 Thirteen episodes were produced.

 In March 2009, Variety reported that Fox was looking for a network to purchase the series.
 NBC announced it had acquired the broadcast rights to the series in July 2009.

-In July 2010, executive producer Remi Aubuchon promised that the show would “provide all the answers to the questions that we set up”.
+In July 2010, executive producer Remi Aubuchon promised that the show would "provide all the answers to the questions that we set up".
 The series finale was criticized for not following through on this statement.
 On April 3, 2012, in an interview with CliqueClack TV, Aubuchon revealed many of the unanswered plot points of the series, including some of what was planned for a second season.

-DVD release
+Online game

+An online game "Clock the Cams" was available to be hosted on the NBC website in June 2010, but was later taken down.

+Broadcast

+Persons Unknown premiered on NBC on June 7, 2010 and the series finale aired on August 28, 2010.
+Reruns of the series begin to air on Chiller on May 1, 2014.
+The series has been broadcast in a number of countries worldwide.
+The series premiered on Rai 2 in Italy on September 10, 2010 and ended on December 3, 2010.
+The series also aired on Ztélé in Canada, TPS Star in France, OSN in Middle East and North Africa, TV3 New Zealand in New Zealand, TV3 Lithuania in Lithuania, CHASE on BEAM 31 in Philippines, FX in Greece, TV2 Zulu in Denmark, RTL 5 in the Netherlands, and Fox Crime in Serbia, Japan and Spain.
+In the United Kingdom, the series premiered on Syfy on October 31, 2011.
+It also premiered on Fox in Poland on April 2, 2012.
+The series had its series premiere on Prima Cool in Czech Republic in July 1, 2012, and it has since aired on TV2 in Norway, Fox in Portugal, REN-TV in Russia, 2BE in Belgium and MTV3 in Finland.